javierggomez/capacity-estimator-via-dine/README.md

 ## Prerequisites

-The code is compatible with a tensoreflow 2.0 environment.
+The code is compatible with a tensorflow 2.0 environment.
 If you use a docker, you can pull the following docker image

 ```